TheISCrowd/BustleBus/README.md

 **The credentials are found above in step on (username=homestead password=secrect)**

 Your mysql database now has the database tables added as per our ERD.
 If you do not use persistant mysql storage you will have to repeat step 2 each time you bring your containers up

+# Authentication login system explained

+**This part will explain the authentication system that has been implemented and the steps required to implement its functionality on your system**

+## You can use two domain names: admin.localhost (contains the admin and hr login) and localhost (contains the client login)

+admin routes (only accesible from admin.localhost domain): /register/admin and /login/admin eg. admin.localhost:8080/register/admin

+hr routes (only accesible from admin.localhost domain): /register/hr and /login/hr eg. admin.localhost:8080/register/hr

+Client routes (only accesible from localhost domain): /register and /login eg. localhost:8080/register

+## Blade views

+***Please note the comments in the resource/views/auth views.
+Specific blade elements cannot be changed.
+Changing these blade elements will stop the authentication system from routing correctly.***

+Multiple views in resources/views/auth that contain the views for the login and registration pages

+welcome.blade.php (This is the view that loads with no user login and on localhost domain)

+admin.blade.php (This is the view that loads after the admin login)

+hr.blade.php (This is the view that loads after the hr login)

+home.blade.php (This is the view that loads after the client login)

+## layouts

+an auth.blade.php has been created.

+# Step 1

+Install the authentication package with composer

+`docker-compose run --rm composer require laravel/ui`

+# Step 2

+Integrate the new migrations

+`docker-compose run --rm artisan migrate:rollback`

+`docker-compose run --rm artisan migrate`

+# Step 3

+Edit the nginx default.conf file (bustlebus/nginx/default.conf) to change the port on which it is listening (port 443).
+This is for issues with ssl certificates

+`listen 443;`